Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: Yes

-TickTick packs a task manager, habit tracker, calendar, and Pomodoro focus timer into a single app.
-If you have been juggling three separate apps for these things, TickTick replaces all of them.
+TickTick packs a task manager, habit tracker, calendar, and Pomodoro timer into a single app.
+If you have been juggling three separate apps for these jobs, TickTick replaces all of them — which is exactly why reviewers keep calling it the most complete productivity app on Android.

 8. Tasker — Best for Android Power Users